Mary Frances Isom: Biography

 When the Central Library Building was constructed in 1912, Isom worked closely with the architect Albert E. Doyle to ensure that the building was efficient for its purpose as a library as well as picturesque.

 Isom was active within the American Library Association (ALA) as well, drawing it to hold its national conference in Portland in 1905.

 In 1917, she participated in Liberty Bond Drives and organized hospital and camp libraries in Oregon and Washington.
 However, a county commissioner rallied an attack against one of her librarians, M. Louise Hunt, for refusing to buy Liberty Bonds as it conflicted with her pacifist beliefs.
 Isom stood by her employee's right to practice her conscience but in the face of continuing criticism, the librarian wound up resigning.
 However, the Library Board did censure the county commissioner's behavior and attacks on both Mary Isom and the library, a courageous move considering that the county commission determined the library's tax rate.

-Upon her return to the U.S. in April 1919, she discovered that the recurring pain in her left arm was a sign of cancer that would shortly take her life.
+Upon her return to the U.S. in April 1919, she discovered that the recurring pain in her left arm was a sign of cancer that would shortly take her life; she died in Portland, on April 15, 1920.
 In her will, she bequeathed $5,000 to the Directors of the Library Association of Portland in order that her employees receive pensions.
 In addition, though she left her cottage Spindrift to her adopted daughter Berenice Langton, Langton offered the use of the cottage to the Library Association, later giving it to the association outright in 1935 to be used for the rest and recreation of library staff.

-A tablet of her is installed in the stairway at Central Library, and the organization's administration building is named for her.
+A bronze tablet with her likeness is displayed in the stairway at the Central Library, and the organization's administration building is named in her honor.